Celery Soup

 GRILLING

 When you finish rolling out, drizzle the dough with a little olive oil, salt and pepper.
-Then, move your pizza (no toppings yet, at this point, we are just cooking one side) to a pizza peal or sheet pan.
+Then, move your pizza (no toppings yet; at this point, we are just cooking one side) to a pizza peal or sheet pan.
 When ready to grill, lift your dough with two hands, lay the loose (bottom end) end onto the grill and lay it away from you, directly on the preheated grill.
 Close the lid.

 Stay close, because this only takes about 2-3 minutes.
-Have your tongs and a large, grill spatula ready.
+Have your tongs and a large grill spatula ready.
 Lift the lid and you should see a wonderful, somewhat puffy piece of dough.
 If there are big bubbles, just deflate them with your tongs or spatula.
 Lift the dough slightly, to check the bottom.
 If the dough is somewhat stiff and has good grill marks, then remove from the grill.
 Just to let you know, when I am making this for more than two people, I prepare the crusts to this point.
 Then, when ready to eat, finish the toppings and the cooking.

-Lower the heat to medium.
+Lower the heat to medium, to medium-low.

 Drizzle a little more olive oil on the uncooked side and flip over.
 Now, on the cooked side, spread the scampi sauce evenly and then sprinkle on the mozzarella.
 Finally, distribute the shrimp over the pizza and sprinkle that with the parmesan.
 Back out at the grill, rest your sheet pan on the edge of the grill, take your tongs and gently slide the pizza from the pan to the grill and close the cover.
 Again, stay close and check after about five minutes.
 When the cheese is melted and the bottom has a good crust, then it is ready.
 Slide the pizza off the grill, using the tongs and supporting underneath with the spatula.